 PERSONAL FINANCE

 Young families, recent graduates, and young and established professionals are being priced out of big cities like New York, Chicago, and Los Angeles.
 Is a mortgage even feasible?
-During times of high inflation and high interest rates, is it better to rent?
+During times of high interest rates, is it better to rent?

 Here are six tips if you’re deciding between buying and renting: